Gent–Wevelgem: Present course

 Since 2004, the race starts in Deinze, East Flanders, 15 km southwest of Ghent.
 After the unofficial start on the city's Market Square, the route heads west, facing 100 kilometres through the wind-swept flatlands of West Flanders, up to and along the North Sea coast before turning south into the North department of France.
 After 120 km comes the cobbled Kasselberg climb in Cassel, which is addressed twice in quick succession.
 (Note: In 2016 and 2017 Gent–Wevelgem did not include the Casselberg because of the annual Easter carnival in the commune that coincided with the race.)
-After the Katsberg, the second hill in France, the race re-enters Belgium after 50 km on French roads, to enter the key section of the race in Heuvelland.
+After the Katsberg, the second hill in France, the race re-enters Belgium after 50 km on French roads, with the key section of the race in Heuvelland.

-The hill zone in the very south of West Flanders holds three climbs, the Baneberg, Monteberg and Kemmelberg, covered within twelve kilometres of one another.
-This succession of climbs is interspersed with technical descents along narrow country roads, including the difficult descent of the Kemmelberg.
-The Kemmelberg is the hardest and most iconic climb of the race.
+The hill zone in the very south of West Flanders has three climbs, the Baneberg, Monteberg and Kemmelberg, covered within twelve kilometres of one another.
+This succession of climbs is interspersed with technical descents along narrow country roads, including the difficult descent of the Kemmelberg, the hardest and most iconic climb of the race.

-After these three bergs, the course loops round and riders re-ascend the Baneberg–Monteberg-Kemmelberg sequence, covering a total of nine categorized climbs.
+After these three climbs the course loops round and riders re-ascend the Baneberg–Monteberg-Kemmelberg sequence, covering a total of nine categorized climbs.
 After the top of the ultimate climb of the Kemmelberg, some 35 km from the finish, the course invariably ensues on a long and flat run-in to Wevelgem.
 The finish is on the Vanackerestraat, Wevelgem's central avenue.